huangyh45/PhyloAln/README.md

 ```
 PhyloAln -a COX1.aln.fa -s anything -i targets.fa -e gene_codon2dna -g 5 -p 20
 ```
-One or several outgroups in the reference alignment can be set with '-u'.
+One or several outgroups in the reference alignment can be set with `-u`.
 ##### 3. trim the result alignment
 The output alignment is recommended to be trimmed to remove the sites with too many gaps and the sequences with short or actually no regions mapped to the reference using our auxiliary script [trim_matrix.py](#trim_matrixpy) like this:
 ```